squidarth/Devfest-Environment-Setup/README.md

 ![vagrant success](http://squidarth.github.io/static/vagrant_success_msft.png)

 A couple other important commands to note are `vagrant halt` and `vagrant reload`.
-`vagrant halt` stops the Virtual Machine, while `vagrant halt` restarts it.
+`vagrant halt` stops the Virtual Machine, while `vagrant reload` restarts it.
 These commands should be your first line of defense if anything seems to be going wrong.

 ### Remarks on Vagrant Usage (Optional)